Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 I wonder where they were.
 I don't know.
 Their day's not planned.
-Outside The Hive, flying who knows where, doing who knows what.
+Outside The Hive, swimming who knows where, doing who knows what.
 You can't just decide to be a Pollen Jock.
 You have to be bred for that.
 Right.
 Look.
 That's more pollen than you and I will see in a lifetime.